Inner-Worlds/inner_worlds_be/README.md

 ## About The Project

 Inner Worlds is an application to help a user keep a detailed dream journal, and provide data about their dreams.
-This repository serves as a GraphQL API for out Front End Application.
+This repository serves as a GraphQL API for our [Front End Application](https://inner-worlds-ui.vercel.app/).

 The learning goals for this project were;